AlanZhangUCSC/lab_notebook/panmania/evaluate_alignments/README.md

 ##### Get the block ranges

-I added a function in `summary.cpp` to print block ranges of an input tree to a tsv file
+In my [forked panman](https://github.com/AlanZhangUCSC/panman), I added a function in `summary.cpp` to print block ranges of an input tree to a tsv file

 ```
 panmanUtils panmans/rsv4000.panman --block-ranges -o rsv4000_block_ranges.tsv